Joanna Bartel

-Joanna Bartel (born 29 December 1952 in Świętochłowice) - Polish actress, cabaret artist, singer and announcer.
+Joanna Bartel (born 29 December 1952) is a Polish actress, cabaret artist, singer and announcer.
 From her education she is painter.
 Currently she occurs in cabaret program Tok Szok.

 In Poland she is best known from main role in Polish TV series Święta wojna in TVP2, but also lead license American programs Śmiechu warte (America's Funniest Home Videos) in TVP1.